May’s Skiing Snippets – See What Catches our Eye in the World of Snowsports…

 -Swiss Fighter Jet Crashes in the Alps

 -Crystal Ski Signs Up for London Ski & Snowboard Festival… UPDATED

 Here we cover anything that takes our fancy.

-Short news stories, eye catching videos, amusing cartoons, coronavirus updates and developments, things that make us smile/things that make us shout at the screen… in fact anything that catches our eye in the world of snowsports.
+Short news stories, eye catching videos, amusing cartoons, coronavirus updates, things that make us smile/things that make us shout at the screen… in fact anything that catches our eye in the world of snowsports.

 Check out all the ‘snippets’ from last month:

 Victoria in Australia Goes into Lockdown as Ski Season Approaches

 A 7-day lockdown comes into force today, Thursday 27th May, as an outbreak of Covid-19 spreads in the state capital, Melbourne.